analyticsgym/analytics_fundamentals/4_visualization/intro_to_ggplot2/README.md

   ecosystem
 - [package documentation and further learning resources](https://ggplot2.tidyverse.org/)
-- works best with tidy data input format (e.g. observations as rows and variables as columns)
+- by default, tidy data input format expected (e.g. observations as rows and variables as columns)
 - pros
-  - open-source and free R package
+  - open-source and free
   - 101 level knowledge can help analysts produce business value quickly
-  - used to produce publication worthy visualizations for tech and non-tech audiences
+  - used to output publication worthy visualizations for tech and non-tech audiences
   - highly flexible and customizable
   - robust documentation, blog content, and community support (which means lots of training data for GenAI tools)
-  - high ROI on learning time invested; analysts can use the package across companies (vs paid tools which company A may use but not company B)
+  - high ROI on learning time invested; analysts can use the package across companies (vs paid data vis tools which company A may use but not company B)
   - [rich collection of extension packages](https://exts.ggplot2.tidyverse.org/gallery/)
-    (e.g. patchwork, gganimate, ggforce, ggtext, etc.)
+    (e.g. patchwork, gganimate, ggforce, ggtext, etc)
-  - can be used to produce static and interactive visualizations for wide range of data types (e.g. time series, geospatial, etc.)
+  - can be used to produce static and interactive visualizations for a wide range of data types (e.g. time series, geospatial, etc)
   - proficient users can produce complex visualizations with a few lines of code (often faster than other data vis tools)
 - cons
-  - requires some basic R coding skills (R is known to have a slow / steep learning curve)
+  - often requires some R coding skills for data input prep (R is known to have a slow / steep learning curve)
   - advanced custom plots require deep knowledge of package nuances (which can be hard to remember); tools like Github Copilot reducing the cognitive load here
-  - setup data shaping/wrangling work needed at times
   - plot outputs to Google Docs or Slides require partially manual workflow
   - analyst-to-analyst shareability can be a challenge if the recipient